HieuLCM/Tenzies-Game/README.md

 # Author: Le Cong Minh Hieu

-# This is an React-App for Tenzies Game.
+# This is a React-App for Tenzies Game.

 The link to the App is : "tenzies-game-hieulcm.netlify.app"